-Moreover, 3D sculpting is here to help when one needs to improve a ready low-poly models.
+Moreover, 3D sculpting is here to help when one needs to improve ready low-poly models.
 For example, to make the characters and scenes in computer and video games more realistic.
-That can be done by using Diffuse, Normal and Displacement mapping.
+That can be done by using Diffuse, Normal, and Displacement mapping.

 3D Sculpting: industries that cannot live without it

 The success of a modern movie is not only in a good script or cast.
-Modern audience is incredibly tough to impress, let alone to please.
+The modern audience is incredibly tough to impress, let alone to please.
 In order to be a success, the movie needs to immerse the spectators into the reality it presents.
 For that, fantastic cities of the future, aliens, spaceships, dragons – whatever’s needed – should look as real as possible.
-3D sculpting is what allows to recreate the success of Lumiere Brothers’ show, when people got scared of a train moving towards them.
+3D sculpting is what allows for recreating the success of the Lumiere Brothers’ show when people got scared of a train moving toward them.
 Every object and creature of the movie can be shown in incredible detail, making the audience believe in what is on the screen.

 3D Printing Industry